raysarinas/gauntLIT/README.md

 # gauntLIT
-CMPUT 275 FINAL PROJECT (the last time zac tries it with bonus pain from omid)
+CMPUT 275 FINAL PROJECT

+## TODO ASAP
+- [ ] COMMENTS AND README FOR SUBMISSION

 ## WHAT WE ACTUALLY NEED TO BE DONE BY THURSDAY
 - [x] textfile with walls/maze info